mattshardman/gatsby-blog/content/blog/boom/index.md

 ---

-Ever since I stumbled across [next.js](https://nextjs.org), I've been somewhat of a Zeit fan-boy.
+Ever since I stumbled across next.js, I’ve been somewhat of a Zeit fan-boy.

-For those who don't know next.js is a frame work built on top of React.
+For those who don’t know next.js is a frame work built on top of React.
 It makes doing things that are normally relatively hard, of at least fiddly, super simple.
-For example, routing is handled using a pages folder where each file maps to a url, and server-side rendering is included out of the box.
+For example: a pages folder handles routing - each file maps to a url; and server-side rendering is included out of the box.

-Zeit's entire philosophy centers on making complicated processes incredibly simple.
-Soon after experiencing this with next I started to experiment with their flagship product: now cloud hosting.
+Zeit’s entire philosophy centres on making complicated processes very simple.
+This was definitely the case with next, and is also true for their flagship product: [Now cloud hosting](https://zeit.co/).

-Now allows you to deploy to a automatically generated (and unique) url using a single command:
+Now allows you to deploy, to an automatically generated (and unique) url, using a single command:

 ```bash
 $ now